jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

     def duration(sleep_time, wake_time):

-  the terminal_ is your friend and shows this :ref:`AssertionError<what causes AssertionError?>`
+  the terminal_ is your friend, and shows this :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: shell